ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 longer working, so the address is automatically unsubscribed.

 > It is therefore critical that Mail Receivers **MUST NOT** reject
-> incoming messages solely on the basis of a p=reject policy by
+> incoming messages solely on the basis of a "p=reject" policy by
 > the sending domain.
 Mail Receivers must use the DMARC
 > policy as part of their disposition decision, along with other
 > knowledge and analysis.